openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 default release date is the course start date.

-On the Studio **Course Outline** page, each unscheduled section appears with a gray bar next to the section display name.
+On the Studio **Course Outline** page, each unscheduled section appears with a vertical gray bar next to the section display name.

 To make the content available to learners, you must schedule the release date.